18F/handbook/_pages/about-us/teams/design.md

 Most of the design team works on a mix of partner-agency projects and internal initiatives.
 As you’d guess, everyone’s weeks look a little different.
 That said, there are recurring weekly meetings and commitments we all have on our calendars.

 - **Mondays:** every other week for 45 minutes at 3pm ET (12:00pm PT) design team huddle.
 The whole team meets to discuss project status, policy updates, and general design-specific news.
-Our huddles typically follow the same format: the Director of Design will start off with general announcements and a reminder about completing timesheets.The rest of the huddle features a presentation or conversation about a topic of current interest to the team.
+Our huddles typically follow the same format: the Director of Design will start off with general announcements and a reminder about completing timesheets.
+The rest of the huddle features a presentation or conversation about a topic of current interest to the team.
 Past topics have included: how other chapters work, our collaborative work practices, and recent organizational changes within 18F or TTS.
 - **Once a week:** meet with your lead.
 Once a week, you’ll have a short check-in with your Design lead at a time that’s convenient for both of you.
 The purpose of this meeting is both administrative and personal.
 It’s how the team leadership keeps on top of project timelines and activities to coordinate resourcing.
 It’s also a time to talk through any project concerns, figure out how to wrangle the federal bureaucracy, and talk about how to make 18F work better for you.
 - **Once a week:** meet with your critique group.
-Once a week, you’ll meet with your three- or four-person critique group to talk about creative questions and share work.
+Once a week, you’ll meet with your critique group to talk about creative questions and share work.
 Critique teams decide internally how often and how long they want to meet.

 ### <a id="communication-channels">Communication channels</a>